fsharp/fslang-design/preview/FS-1074-default-interface-member-consumption.md

 The user does not need to be explicit with `IA` because all the slots for `IA` have a default implementation. `IA.M` has a most specific implementation, which is `IA`; there is no ambiguity here.

-## No Most Specific Implementation Error
+## Most Specific Implementation Error

 Having default implementations for interface members will result in the diamond problem: